No startup pitches, I am a DevOps principled environment bootstrapper.

 Use mise backends and plugins to add more tools.
 Use Homebrew to install absolutely minimum build-time requirements.

-On Linux distros Homebrew is installed in /home/linuxbrew
+On Linux distros Homebrew is installed in /home/linuxbrew.

-is not possible, then it is installed user's home.
+If sudo is not possible, then it is installed user's home.

 Terminess monospace font is installed.
 The font is used by IDE.